 Reichelt-Brushett AJ, Harrison PL (2004) Development of a sublethal test to determine the effects of copper and lead on scleractinian coral larvae.
 Archives of environmental contamination and toxicology 47:40-55

 Reichelt-Brushett AJ, Harrison PL (2005) The effect of selected trace metals on the fertilization success of several scleractinian coral species.
 Coral Reefs 24:524-534

-Richmond RH (1996) Effects of coastal runoff on coral reproduction.
-Biological Conservation 76:211-211

 Richmond RH (1997) Reproduction and recruitment in corals: critical links in the persistence of reefs.
 Life and death of coral reefs Chapman & Hall, New York:175-197

-Rivera-Duarte I, Rosen G, Lapota D, Chadwick DB, Kear-Padilla L, Zirino A (2005) Copper toxicity to larval stages of three marine invertebrates and copper complexation capacity in San Diego Bay, California.
-Environmental science & technology 39:1542-1546

 Schlegel P, Havenhand JN, Gillings MR, Williamson JE (2012) Individual Variability in Reproductive Success Determines Winners and Losers under Ocean Acidification: A Case Study with Sea Urchins.
 PLoS ONE 7:e53118

 Scott A, Harrison PL, Brooks LO (2013) Reduced salinity decreases the fertilization success and larval survival of two scleractinian coral species.
 Marine environmental research 92:10-14